axonweb3/axon/README.md

 ### Developer-Friendly Design

 Axon is compatible with [Ethereum](https://ethereum.org) so that all of the develop utilities can be used on it directly.
-And the [Axon CLI](https://github.com/axonweb3/axon-cli) provides an all-in-one client which includes initialization, DevOps, cross-chain request and so on.
 Seeing is believing, there is a [15 minutes tutorial](https://docs.axonweb3.io/getting-started/for-dapp-devs/zero_to_axon_with_axon_cli) that will lead you to build your own chain and deploy your application.

 ### Native Cross-Chain Communication